BrockReece/vue-kanban/README.md

 ```

 ### Advanced Props
-- config: an object of dragula options to be passed to the kanban board, see [dragula docs](https://github.com/bevacqua/dragula#dragulacontainers-options) for more details
+- **config**: an object of dragula options to be passed to the kanban board, see [dragula docs](https://github.com/bevacqua/dragula#dragulacontainers-options) for more details
+- **state-machine-config**: an xstate config object that can be used to manage the kanban board, read [here](#state-machine) for more details
 ```js
 {
   config: {